sdiehl/wiwinwlh/tutorial.md

 ```

 It is not advisable to use a Linux system package manager to manage Haskell
 dependencies.
-Although this can be done in practice, it is better to use Cabal
+Although this can be done, in practice it is better to use Cabal
 or Stack to create locally isolated builds to avoid incompatibilities.

 Names